-- If you will be using an under-gravel filter, add it first.
-Then layer about 3 inches of gravel on the bottom of the tank (about 1½ pounds of gravel per gallon of water).
+- Layer about 1-2 inches of gravel on the bottom of the tank (about 1½ pounds of gravel per gallon of water).
 Rinse the gravel before putting it in the aquarium.

 - Fill the tank about halfway up with dechlorinated water and add bacteria supplements to promote biological-waste breakdown.
 Add a thermometer and other necessary equipment.